JoeProAI/Followlytics/SOCIAL_MEDIA_POSTS.md

 I just launched Followlytics and wanted to share the story + be fully transparent about costs since I hate when founders aren't.

 **What it does:**
-Export followers from any public X account (yours, competitors', anyone's) + get Grok AI analysis.
+Export followers from any public X account (yours, competitors', anyone's) + get Grok analysis.
 CSV/JSON/Excel ready in 2-5 minutes.

 **Why I built it:**
 When I was at 300 followers, I had zero visibility into my audience.
 Couldn't afford enterprise tools ($42K/month for Twitter API).
 So I built what I wish I had.